Don’t explain, because the unexplainable is the most frightening thing there is.H.P. Lovecraft

 Where Did Cosmic Horror Come From Anyway?

 Now that we know what the genre of cosmic horror is all about, where exactly did this genre come from?
 As far as literary history has shown, cosmic horror began with one man—Howard Phillips Lovecraft.
 He is officially credited with being the father of the cosmic horror genre—but was he the first author to write in the genre, or was he simply the first author to be credited for it?
-Truth be told, Algernon Blackwood, an author out of England was officially the first one to write within the cosmic horror genre, but this subgenre had not technically been established yet.
+Truth be told, Algernon Blackwood, an author out of England was officially the first one to write within the cosmic horror genre, but this subgenre of horror had not technically been established yet.
 His stories The Willows and The Man Who Found Out have historically been classified as general horror, gothic fiction, and fantasy fiction.

 To understand certain types of horror, one must first understand where horror and the subsequent emotion of fear comes from.
 As has been mentioned many-a-times before, as said by Lovecraft himself, “the oldest and strongest emotion of mankind is fear, and the oldest and strongest kind of fear is the fear of the unknown.”
 This means that this particular subgenre capitalizes on this reaction to uncertainty (in its simplest form), the bread and butter of cosmic horror, and the inability to tell what is coming and when.
 This quote represents the spectrum of Lovecraft’s range of fiction—it’s elegant, yet somehow a pathetic representation of what can truly represent the genre as a whole.
 In no uncertain terms, Lovecraft and other authors of the genre make it increasingly clear that there are multiple ways in which the futility and insignificance of human beings can be frightening.
 If there is nothing meaningful connection to the purpose of human beings, then are we truly anything more than a plaything for celestial beings?